m4bui/CatMatch/README.md

 Only return coordinates that don’t have overlapping image.
 So if there’s many matches at say, 50% and they lie within the same general area, ignore them because the image space is already spoken for.
 This decision was made to prevent an influx of coordinates, and assumes you want the best possible match of the given coordinates

+Currently doesn't assess image rotations but can be implemented:
+90 degrees, 180 degree, 270 degree.
+Methods to translate image already provided in ImageArray class